 The time is now for Baltimore to consider its long-term strategy for reducing solid waste generation, offering more options for reusing or repurposing waste materials, increasing recycling rates, and disposing of what’s left in the most economic and sustainable manner.
 Doing so will not only benefit residents, homeowners, and businesses, but will also help support economic growth and prosperity in the City.

 The Plan for Tomorrow, Today

-We are committed to developing a master plan (the "Less Waste, Better Baltimore" Plan) that outlines a clear and realistic future vision for improving the City’s solid waste recycling program and operations, over both the near- and long-term, with the goal of maximizing waste reduction, reuse/repair, recycling, and sustainable management of materials through 2040 and beyond.
+We are committed to developing a master plan (the "Less Waste, Better Baltimore" Plan) that outlines a clear and realistic future vision for improving the City’s solid waste recycling program and operations, over both the near- and long-term, with the goal of maximizing waste reduction, reuse/repair, recycling, and sustainable management of materials.